In Stock

 How to Plant

-• Depth: Dig a wide hole and plant so the crown sits just below soil level, with roots spread out.
+Depth: Dig a wide hole and plant with the crown just below soil level, spreading the roots out evenly.

-• Aftercare: Water in well and apply a thick mulch to conserve moisture, suppress weeds, and protect roots — especially important in Mediterranean and arid zones.
+Aftercare: Water in well and apply a thick mulch to conserve moisture, suppress weeds, and protect roots.
+This is especially important in Mediterranean and arid climates.

 Growing in Pots